MathieuTurcotte/ipupdate/README.md

   -h, --help    show this help message and exit
   -d, --daemon  run as daemon
   -l LOG_LEVEL  log level (debug, info, warning, error, critical)
 ```

 ## Installing

-A fabric script is provided to install `ipupdate.py` as a daemon.
-It should
+A [fabric](http://fabfile.org/) script is provided to install `ipupdate.py`
-work on modern Ubuntu and Fedora distributions.
+as a daemon.
+It should work on modern Ubuntu and Fedora distributions.

 ```
 fab install:path/to/your/config -H localhost
 ```

+You can base your configuration file on the sample provided in the
+repository.

 ## Tests